aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 ## Limitations

 - In the Metrics DynamoDB table, the metrics data is overwritten in order to decrease the resolution of the data as per the [CloudWatch schedule](https://docs.aws.amazon.com/ivs/latest/userguide/cloudwatch.html)
-- While this demo relies on EventBrige to gather information about a user's stream(s), the streaming configuration details are still retrieved from the IVS API.
+- While this demo relies on EventBridge to gather information about a user's stream(s), the streaming configuration details are still retrieved from the Amazon IVS API.
 Therefore, during high traffic conditions, these requests may be throttled once the 5 TPS [quota limit](https://docs.aws.amazon.com/ivs/latest/userguide/service-quotas.html) is reached.
-From the users' perspective, there may be a delay before the streaming configuration details are available; however this delay will only occur once per stream, as they are immediately saved in the DynamoDB table once retrieved from the IVS API.
+From the users' perspective, there may be a delay before the streaming configuration details are available; however this delay will only occur once per stream, as they are immediately saved in the DynamoDB table once retrieved from the Amazon IVS API.
 - By default, Cognito will send user account-related emails using a Cognito-hosted domain, which are limited to 50 emails / day per account.
 If you wish to increase the email delivery volume, you will need to configure your Cognito user pool to use Amazon SES configured with your own domain.
 For more information, see [Email settings for Amazon Cognito user pools](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-email.html).
 - The ECS tasks that are deployed as part of the backend infrastructure require public internet access to fetch the corresponding Docker image from the ECR repository.
-To enable the ECS tasks to access the public internet, and therefore the ECR repository, we have to create NAT Gateways - 1 for dev, and 2 for prod, by default - and associate them with a VPC.
+To enable the ECS tasks to access the public internet, and therefore the ECR repository, we have to create NAT Gateways - 1 for dev and 2 for prod, by default - and associate them with a VPC.
 There is a limit of 5 NAT Gateways per availability zone.
 If your account is already at this limit, attempting to deploy the infrastructure for the demo will fail.
 To solve this issue, you can either remove unused NAT Gateways from the current region or deploy the stack in a different region by modifying the `cdk/bin/cdk.ts` file as follows:

   ```typescript
   new UGCStack(new App(), `UGC-${stage}`, {